 There's no escaping: blockchain technology and its applications made a huge advance in the last few years.
 It all started in 2009 with the introduction of Bitcoin, which was soon followed by other cryptocurrencies such as Ethereum.
 The trade in these currencies is enormously popular; almost half a million households own cryptocurrencies in the Netherlands alone.
-In the meantime, more and more companies and organizations see other (non-financial) possibilities for the use of blockchain technology.
+In the meantime, more and more companies and organisations see other (non-financial) possibilities for the use of blockchain technology.
 Blockchain acts as a sort of digital log, making the possibilities seem endless in various sectors.
 Examples include applications for verifying the origin of coffee beans, the sale of solar energy or applications in healthcare.

 Blockchain: more than a hype?